FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: Introduction

 \section{Introduction}

 We are interested in developing \emph{sim-to-real} techniques for learning assembly primitives (e.g., low-clearance insertion or nut-threading).
-Over the past decade, work in simulation and sim-to-real techniques has led to advances in challenging areas such as dexterous manipulation and legged locomotion \cite{akkaya2019solving, handa2022dextreme, tan2018sim, hwangbo2019learning}.
-However, similar results have only recently been achieved for robotic assembly, which requires efficient and accurate simulation of both the robot and the detailed, low-clearance parts \cite{narang2022factory, yoon2022fast, tang2023industreal, schoettler2020meta, kozlovsky2022reinforcement, beltran2020variable}.
+Over the past decade, sim-to-real techniques have led to advances in dexterous manipulation and legged locomotion \cite{akkaya2019solving, handa2022dextreme, tan2018sim, hwangbo2019learning}.
+However, similar results have only recently been achieved for robotic assembly, which requires efficient and accurate simulation of the detailed, low-clearance parts \cite{narang2022factory, yoon2022fast, tang2023industreal, schoettler2020meta, kozlovsky2022reinforcement, beltran2020variable}.
+Even with these advances, successful sim-to-real deployment remains challenging for contact-rich tasks.

-Even with these advances, successfully deploying sim-to-real policies for assembly tasks remains challenging.
-Previous approaches typically only consider small amounts of perceptual noise relative to part size.
-This assumption aligns with industrial-style robot workcells where uncertainty is typically engineered away.
-Strategies to deal with uncertainty include careful mechanical design of fixtures and adapters, extensive calibration processes, and the use of high-precision sensing.
-As a result, the time and money required to set up a workcell with different parts, poses, and tasks can be prohibitive for small-scale enterprises, or in less-structured environments.
-We aim to develop control methods that are robust to higher levels of pose estimation error, which is unavoidable in less structured environments.

-When there is pose uncertainty, behaviours that search for and rely on contact can be used to ensure success \cite{chhatpar2001search, jin2021acc}.
-However, the required contact between the parts can lead to undesirable outcomes if the force is too high.
-Parts can slip or become damaged, making the task difficult or impossible to complete.
-Previous heuristic approaches, such as spiral search \cite{chhatpar2001search, van2018comparative}, can limit the applied force but are task-specific and can be inefficient.
-RL offers a general paradigm for developing more flexible search behaviours.
-However, the sim-to-real gap makes it difficult to transfer policies learned in simulation to the real world.
-In particular, it is challenging to simulate a similar contact distribution to what the real robot would experience.
-Even if the simulator has an accurate robot model (itself a time-consuming calibration procedure), it is difficult to know \textit{a priori} the material and inertial properties of the parts the robot will interact with.
+Naively, policies can be too aggressive, leading to catastrophic part slip or damage that makes the task difficult or impossible to complete (see Figure \ref{fig:main}).
+This is particularly pronounced when there is pose uncertainty and search behaviours that rely on contact are necessary \cite{chhatpar2001search, jin2021acc}.
+The required contact between parts can lead to undesirable outcomes if the forces are too high.
+Heuristic approaches, such as spiral search \cite{chhatpar2001search, van2018comparative}, can limit the applied force but these approaches are task-specific and can be inefficient.